ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

    - `hotlink_protection`:<br />Protect your images from off-site linking.
    - `http2`:<br />Accelerate your website with HTTP/2.
    - `http3`:<br />Accelerate your website with HTTP/3.
-   - `image_load_optimization`:<br />Improve load time for pages that include images on mobile devices with slow network connections. (enterprise plan only)
+   - `image_load_optimization`:<br />Improve load time for pages that include images on mobile devices with slow network connections.
-   - `image_size_optimization`:<br />Improve image load time by optimizing images hosted on your domain. (enterprise plan only)
+   - `image_size_optimization`:<br />Improve image load time by optimizing images hosted on your domain.
    - `ip_geolocation`:<br />Include the country code of the visitor location with all requests to your website.
    - `ipv6`:<br />Enable IPv6 support and gateway.
    - `max_upload`:<br />The amount of data visitors can upload to your website in a single request.